Michael A. Taylor Preview, Player Props: Twins vs. Guardians

 Michael A. Taylor At The Plate

-- In 29 games this season (27.1%), Taylor has picked up an RBI, and in 12 of those games (11.2%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- Taylor has driven in a run in 30 games this year (27.8%), including 12 games with more than one RBI (11.1%).
+He has also driven in three or more of his team's runs in three contests.

-- In 34 of 107 games this year, he has scored, and six of those games included multiple runs.
+- He has scored in 35 games this year (32.4%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.